dreamfactorysoftware/platform-wiki/Python-Tracker.md

 Please note that the datatype takes the format **latitude** followed by **longitude**.
 That is the same order used by services such as Google Maps.

-**Warning:** if you do not add the `$geo` type suffix, then the value will be incorrectly interpreted by Snowplow as an Array of Floating points.
+**Warning:** if you do not add the `$geo` type suffix, then the value will be incorrectly interpreted by DreamFactory as an Array of Floating points.

 ###### 4.6.1.6 Date

-Snowplow Dates include the date _and_ the time, with milliseconds precision.
+DreamFactory Dates include the date _and_ the time, with milliseconds precision.
 There are three type suffixes supported for tracking a Date:

 * `$dt` - the Number of days since the epoch
 * `$ts` - the Number of seconds since the epoch